Opus10/qik/docs/commands.md

 In all circumstances, the output of the most recent run is always available in the `._qik/out` directory.
 Tail the files from this directory to see progress on long-running commands.

+!!! note

+    We are working on better ways to show output across multiple long-running commands.
+See our [roadmap](roadmap.md) for more information.

 ### Watching for Changes

 Use `--watch` to reactively re-run commands based on file changes.
 For `pydist` dependencies, qik will watch the virtual environment for modifications.